solens/getdata-033/README.md

 ## Run the analysis

-run_analysis.R: requires the data (UCI HAR Dataset file) in the working directory
+>run_analysis.R: requires the data (UCI HAR Dataset file) in the working directory

-->creates two tables:
+>creates two tables:

 1.tidy table of all measurements of mean and standard deviation per subject per activity

 2.table of the average for each feature involved in the tidy data per subject per activity